-A full-time student may register for a minimum of 9 to a maximum of 15 credit hours each semester and 6 credit hours each summer session (the maximum is 18 for full-time M.B.A. students).
-Excluding those enrolled in the Professional Master of Business Administration, a graduate student who is employed more than 20 hours a week may not take more than 9 credit hours each semester and 3 credit hours each summer session.
+A full-time student may register for a minimum of 9 to a maximum of 15 credits each semester and 6 credits each summer session (the maximum is 18 for full-time M.B.A. students).
 All work for a master’s degree must be completed in five years.

 Students who expect to continue studies for a doctoral degree after receiving the master’s degree should ask for assistance in planning their programs of study.